badersur/webpack.js.org/content/guides/asset-management.md

   |- /node_modules
 ```

-With the loader configured and fonts in place, you can use incorporate them via an `@font-face` declaration.
+With the loader configured and fonts in place, you can use and incorporate them via an `@font-face` declaration.
 The local `url(...)` directive will be picked up by webpack just as it was with the image:

 __src/style.css__